ArjunXvarma/mini-quant-trading-engine/README.md

 - Exploring lock-free or concurrent data structures to eliminate mutex overhead in the `OrderBook`.
 - Reducing tail latencies (p95, p99, and max latency) across all components to improve consistency under high load.

+## Tests
+This project includes unit, integration, and performance benchmarks for key components of the trading engine.
+Testing ensures correctness, performance consistency, and future extensibility.